Welcome to the Tawny Owls Class page…

 - Spellings- weekly tests on a Friday- words based on a spelling rule (or rules) that the children learn and words from the Curriculum 2014 common exception words lists

-- Times tables- including division – weekly tests on a Friday
+- Times tables are tested weekly on a Friday

 - Occasionally, Home Learning tasks will be set to explore the topics studied in school